StephenClearyFaithlife/Ananke/README.md

 ### Intercepting Console Stdout and Stderr

 Ananke does *not* intercept any application-level logs by default.
 Any direct console output from application logic is passed straight through.
-It is possible to redirect console output by calling `Context.HookConsoleOutputs` as such:
+It is possible to intercept console output as such:

 ```
 static void Main(string[] args) => Runner.Main(Settings.Create(), context =>
 {
-	context.InterceptConsoleOutputs();
+	Console.SetOut(context.EscapedConsoleStdout);
+	Console.SetError(context.EscapedConsoleStderr);

-	Console.WriteLine("Hello\nWorld!"); // Reaches the console as one line, not two
+	Console.WriteLine("Hello\nWorld!"); // Written to stdout as one line, not two
 });
 ```

-Please note that hooked console outputs *require* the use of `WriteLine`.
-Code such as this will not work:
+Please note that intercepted console outputs *require* the use of `WriteLine`.
+Code such as this will write `Hello World!\\n` to the console, not `Hello World!\n`, and will be interpreted by Docker as a log message that has not yet completed:

 ```
-Console.Write("Hello World!\n"); // Considered an incomplete message; not written to Console.
+Console.Write("Hello World!\n");
 ```

 ## Exit Codes